Slow-cooked bone broth – 3 ways!

 Slow cooker

-- Roast the bones following step 1-3.
+- Roast the bones following steps 1-3.

 - Place the bones, herbs, vegetables (if using), and vinegar into the slow cooker.
 Fill the slow cooker with water, completely covering the ingredients.
 Set the temperature to low, and cook for 12-18 hours.
 The broth is done when it’s deep brown in color and deeply flavorful.
-Season with salt and pepper, to taste.
+Season with salt and pepper to taste.

 - Strain the broth into a bowl using a mesh strainer or cheesecloth.
-Cool broth to room temperature and then transfer to airtight container(s).
+Cool broth to room temperature and then transfer to an airtight container(s).

-- Roast the bones following step 1-3.
+- Roast the bones following steps 1-3.

-- Transfer the bones, herbs, vegetables (if using) and vinegar into a big pot.
+- Transfer the bones, herbs, vegetables (if using), and vinegar into a big pot.
 Add water to cover the ingredients by a few inches.
 Boil for 10-15 minutes.
 Lower the heat and let simmer for 8-24 hours.
 The broth is done when it’s deep brown in color and flavorful.
-Season with salt and pepper, to taste.
+Season with salt and pepper to taste.

 - Strain the broth into a bowl using a mesh strainer or cheesecloth.
-Cool broth to room temperature and then transfer to airtight container(s).
+Cool broth to room temperature and then transfer to an airtight container(s).

-76 comments
+87 comments

 Finally, in my recipe i put 2 bay leaves and 5 black peppercorns and a couple of celery sticks.
 I never put tomato paste or carrots in mine because it is fine without them.
 I also do mine in a pressure cooker on high for 3 hours then low for 6 hours.